shubham0204/FaceRecognition_With_FaceNet_Android/README.md

 ## What's New

+### Updates - September 2022

+- Modified `settings.gradle` to use the new plugin management system.
+- The conversion of `Bitmap` to NV21-formatted `ByteArray` ( YUV420 ) is now transformed into a suspending function to avoid blocking of the UI thread when a large number of images are being processed.
+-

 ### Updates - December 2021

 - Users can now control the use of `GpuDelegate` and `XNNPack` using `useGpu` and `useXNNPack` in